shepherd92/personal_website/content/authors/peter_juhasz/_index.md

 <div style="text-align: justify">

-I am a PhD Fellow in Mathematics and a member of the Stochastics group at Aarhus University, Denmark.
+I am a PhD Fellow in Mathematics and a member of the [Stochastics Group](https://math.au.dk/en/research/stochastics) at [Aarhus University](https://www.au.dk/), Denmark.
 My doctoral research delves into the combination of discrete stochastic processes and topological data analysis.

-Prior to my doctoral studies, I worked as a deep learning researcher in the field of automated driving at Bosch Group Hungary.
+Prior to my doctoral studies, I worked as a deep learning researcher in the field of automated driving at [Bosch Group Hungary](https://www.bosch.hu/en/).
 Additionally, I have experience as a software architect in the same domain.
-I started my career at Ericsson Telecommunications Hungary as a software engineer for mobile network routers.
+I started my career at [Ericsson Telecommunications Hungary](https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/hungary) as a software engineer for mobile network routers.

-I received my MSc degree in Physics from Budapest University of Technology and Economics.
+I received my MSc degree in Physics from [Budapest University of Technology and Economics](https://www.bme.hu/?language=en).

 </div>